 Despite our achievements, we still have a long way to go and the next decade is critical.
 In 2019, we joined the global movement “Business for 1.5°C” of leading companies aligning their business actions with the most ambitious aim of the Paris Agreement.

-Knowing where to prioritize is critical and we are using our influence across the value chain to drive action.
+Knowing where to prioritise is critical and we are using our influence across the value chain to drive action.
 We are acting quickly to obtain the Science Based Target initiative approval of our reductions across all three scopes.
-Read more about the Science Based Target Initiative.

 We are making it a priority to expand our scope of action to reduce CO2 emissions within our value chain.
 In parallel, we are accelerating the transition to renewable energy in our manufacturing and headquarter facilities.
 These flagship actions are supplemented by the continuous enhancements of our facilities and business processes our skilled engineers, technicians and planners conduct.